ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

 Access is granted by the RO, and a token is issued by the AS.
-In its final response, the AS includes a `continue` field:
+In its final response, the AS includes a `continue` field, which includes
+a separate access token for accessing the continuation API:

 ~~~
 {